dhruvit1997/Restaurant-Laravel/README.md

 # Restaurant-Laravel

- Add Restaurant name and address
+ *Add Restaurant name, email and address
- Show list of restaurants
+ *Show list of restaurants
  Delete and update restaurants details
  Add data in database
  Use grouped middleware for custom auth for login